TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 * Using .cdeConfig files - this mechanism captures the configuration of one or more related D-Things and allows customization during install on another node.
 A detailed description of this [configuration mechanism can be found here](../Concepts/SensorPipelineModel.md).
 * Using .cdeScript files - this mechanism let's you send messages to create and configure D-Things at startup, and is implemented in the TheThingProvisioning Plugin.

-Let's use the cdeConfig File to automatically create the CDMyNetwork "Google DNS" D-Thing and a second D-Thing instance that pings www.microsoft.com:
+Let's use the cdeConfig file to automatically create the CDMyNetwork "Google DNS" D-Thing.

 1) Go to TheThingRegistry and go to the details of your "Google DNS" D-Thing
 2) Click on the blue Details button ![Img6](Images/img6.png)